 Other Available Linux-based Raspberry Pi OS

-Beside above given best Raspberry Pi OS, there are dozens of Linux based Operating system for Pi board.
-These all are meant for different purposes and to carve out as much as productivity and innovations from the small Raspberry Pi board.
-If you think that the above given Operating systems are not able to full fill your needs then you have to look these given below Pi OS, maybe one of them meant only for your project.
+Besides the above-given best Raspberry Pi OS, there are dozens of Linux-based Operating systems for the Pi boards.
+These all are meant for different purposes and to carve out as much productivity and innovation from the small Raspberry Pi board.
+If you think that the above-given Operating systems are not able to full fill your needs then you have to look at the given below Pi OS, maybe one of them is meant only for your project.

 Arch Linux ARM: Highly customizable Arch Linux for ARM processors.
-2GB SDcard required for the installation.
+A 2GB SD card is required for the installation.

-Alpinelinux: NO SD card image directly extract tarball on the FAT32 partition.
+Alpinelinux: NO SD card image directly extracts the tarball on the FAT32 partition.

 openSUSE: The tailored down version of Opensuse Desktop version.
 It is also known as openSUSE Leap 42.3 / Tumbleweed.

-Gentoo Linux: It is a flexible Linux based Raspberry Pi OS and uses Portage software management to increases security and streamlines performance.
+Gentoo Linux: It is a flexible Linux-based Raspberry Pi OS and uses Portage software management to increase security and streamline performance.

 OpenWrt – Linux distribution for an embedded device can use as Raspberry Pi OS to route network traffic.

-Kali Linux – A Debian based popular OS converts the Raspberry Pi into forensics and penetration testing tool.
+Kali Linux – A Debian-based popular OS converts the Raspberry Pi into a forensics and penetration testing tool.

 WTware for Raspberry Pi – It is a free thin client operating system for Raspberry Pi 2 and Pi 3.
 It allows creating a Windows Remote Desktop connection by installing WTware on Pi and displays Windows Desktop and Windows applications running on Windows Terminal Server.

-Open source Media centre operating systems For Raspberry Pi:
+Open source Media center operating systems For Raspberry Pi:

-OpenELEC: Small Linux based Media centre software just like Kodi.
+OpenELEC: Small Linux-based Media center software just like Kodi.

-LibreELEC (Krypton): It is Linux distribution purpose-built for Kodi and converts the Raspberry into media centre hardware.
+LibreELEC (Krypton): It is Linux distribution purpose-built for Kodi and converts the Raspberry into media center hardware.

-Xbian: A Kodi based open source digital media centre.
-It provides three different images compatible with Raspberry Pi 1, 2 & 3 and also available for CuBox-i / Hummingboard.
+Xbian: A Kodi-based open-source digital media centre.
+It provides three different images compatible with Raspberry Pi 1, 2 & 3 and is also available for CuBox-i / Hummingboard.